tinacms/tinacms/playwright/tina-playwright/README.md

 Run the test manually

-1. In this project directory run 'npm run dev' to start the project
+1. In playwright/tina-playwright directory run 'npx playwright test' locally to run the e2e test
-2. Run npx playwright test.

 ⚠️ Note